akropolisio/akropolis-ethereum/README.md

   4. Fee requirements
     1. Will have necessary fee balances ahead of running the demo.
 This will ensure we are not wasting time waiting for transactions to be completed

-### Initial Asset Allocation (Role: FM)
+### Initial Asset Allocation.
+User Type: Fund Manager.
   1. Setup a transfer
     1. View director approved investible tokens
     2. Select quantity, address, transfer in, approve
   2. View Fund detail
     1. Change should be reflected

-### Join a Fund & Setup Recurring Contributions (Role: Individual)
+### Join a Pension Fund & Setup Recurring Contributions.
+User Type: Beneficiary
   1. Switch windows to the Manager screen
     1. View join request
     2. Accept join request
   2. View fund detail (should be approved)
   3. Setup a recurring contribution
   4. View contributions and history

-## Functionality (by Role)
+## Functionality by User Type

-### Individual
+### Beneficiary

- 1. View available funds & apply to join as an individual
+- View available funds & apply to join as an individual
-   1. Fund detail & composition
+  - Fund detail & composition
-   2. Apply to join
+  - Apply to join
- 2. View funds invested in
+- View funds invested in
- 3. Make a contribution (one time or recurring)
+- Make a contribution (one time or recurring)
-   1. Must be a member
+  - Must be a member
- 4. View contribution history
+- View contribution history

 ### Fund Manager

- 1. Create a digital fund
+- Create a digital Pension Fund
-   1. Name, symbol, risk, description
+  - Name, symbol, risk, description
-   2. Lockup, Management Fee
+  - Lockup, Management Fee
-   3. Manger & BOD assignment
+  - Fund Manager & BOD Assignment
-   4. Deploy contract
+  - Contract deployment
-2. Move tokens in/out of fund
+- Move tokens in/out of Pension Fund
-  1. Governed by BOD approved investible tokens
+  - Governed by BOD approved investible tokens
-  2. Fund Manager approval/rejection of individual join request
+- Fund Manager approval/rejection of individual join request

-### Sponsor/Originator
+### Sponsor

-1. Create a digital fund (as defined above)
+- Create a digital fund (as defined above)

-### Board of Directors
+### Board of Directors (temporary governance measure)

-1. Initiate a motion
+- Initiate a motion
+  - Set/change manager
-  1. set/change manager (Only motion that is currently supported)
+    - Only motion that is currently supported
-  2. Voting on Motions
+- Voting on Motions

-# TODO
+# Near-Term Roadmap
 - [ ]  Extended functionality of the Smart contract factory (edited)
 - [ ]  implementation of the upgradeable smart contract architecture
 - [ ]  UI/UX buildout on ReactJS
 - [ ]  Oracle interaction protocol